 The Company is the taxpaying entity and files a consolidated federal income tax return.
-Currently, the Company is not under examination by any major taxing jurisdiction to which the Company is subject, except for an open audit by Michigan Department of Treasury, which began in March 2010.
-The Company believes the results of this audit will not have a significant impact on its financial position or results of operations.
+Currently, the Company is not under examination by any major taxing jurisdiction to which the Company is subject.
 The statute of limitation for tax years 2009, 2008, 2007 and 2006 is open for federal and state income taxes.
 Additionally, tax year 2005 remains open for examination by certain state taxing authorities.

-At December 31, 2009, the Company had federal net operating loss carry forwards of approximately \$161,800,000, which expire between 2026 and 2029, and various state net operating loss carry forwards, which expire between 2016 and 2029.
+At December 31, 2009, the Company had federal net operating loss carry forwards of approximately \$161,200,000, which expire between 2026 and 2029, and various state net operating loss carry forwards, which expire between 2016 and 2029.

 As a result of ownership changes, Section 382 of the Internal Revenue Code of 1986, as amended, and similar state provisions can limit the annual deductions of net operating loss and tax credit carry forwards.
 Such annual limitations could result in the expiration of net operating loss and tax credit carry forwards before utilization.
-The Company had no such limitation as of June 30, 2010; no limitation was triggered by our initial public offering which was completed on February 17, 2010.
+The Company had no such limitation as of September 30, 2010, and no limitation was triggered by our initial public offering which was completed on February 17, 2010, or the underwriters exercise of their over-allotment option on March 18, 2010.
 Future ownership changes may result in such a limitation.